 Andriy Zholdak, Direction

-Andriy Zholdak, born in Kiev in 1962, is a Ukrainian director.
-He was educated at Anatoli Vassiljevs Theatre School in Moscow.
-His longtime affinity with movies and Fine Arts were strong influences on his development and his style as a director.
-He names Federico Fellini, Ingmar Bergman, Sergei Paradschanow and Andrej Arsenjevitch Tarkowski amongst his artistic idols.
+Andriy Zholdak, born in Kiev, is a Ukranian director.
+He was educated at Anatoli Vasiliev’s School of Dramatic Arts in Moscow, founded and conceived as a „theatre – laboratory“ in 1987.
+Zholdak’s lifetime affinity with movies has influenced his directorial style strongly.
+Federico Fellini, Ingmar Bergman, Sergei Parajanov and Andrei Arsenyevich Tarkovsky are amongst his artistic idols.

 Andriy Zholdak moved to Berlin in 2005.
-His work as a freelace director led him to numerous stages all over Europe.
-His practical work as a director was the origin of his theories about the Universal Artist and his Quantentheater der Zukunft, a vision he has promoted in many lectures and workshops.
+His work as a freelance director led him to numerous stages, mostly in eastern and southern Europe.
+Loyal to the founding concept of the Vasiliev School, Zholdak combines his directorial work with aesthetic theory, presenting and discussing visions of the Universal Artist and Quantentheater der Zukunft in lectures and workshops.

 His directorial work was honored widely.
-Andriy Zholdak received the UNESCO Performing Arts Award in 2004 and Russia’s most prestigious prize, the Golden Mask, in 2014.
-The prize winning production was his staging of Tchaikovsky’s Eugen Onegin at St. Peterburg’s Michailovsky Theatre.
-His dramatic version of Kafka’s Die Verwandlung was honored with the Oberhausener Theaterpreis in 2015, and his Electra, produced at the Macedonian National Theatre in Skopje, was awarded with four prizes altogether.
-He was invited to present the premiere of his stage version of Stanislav Lem’s Solaris at the Vienna Festival in 2016.
+Andriy Zholdak received the UNESCO Performing Arts Award in 2004, and Russia’s most prestigious prize, the Golden Mask, in 2014.
+The prize winning production of Tchaikovsky’s Eugen Onegin at St. Petersburg’s Michailovsky Theatre, was the first opera he ever had directed.